 Within this complex set of problems involving development models and development practice, the identification and explanation of community forestry development process is, I believe, only possible if research addresses itself to, what I have called, "the middle ground" of community forestry development.
 This, I insist, requires giving serious attention to the perceptions, aspirations and strategies of those social actors involved.
 A better understanding and conceptualization of these issues depends also upon the development of appropriate research methodologies, and not upon the application of "outdated" frameworks which contain within them interventionist assumptions.
-The complex social interactions and human behaviour implicit in community forestry development cannot be reduced to some universal logic of development.
+The complex social interactions and human behaviour implicit in community forestry development.
 Thus the researcher must open up the problems for analysis through a detailed understanding of the problematic of the middle ground, where the action takes place.
 Only by doing that, can he or she open the window on social reality and, at the same time, close the door on interventionist thinking and analysis.